dbeck/dbeck.github.io/_posts/2015-08-03-the-IOT-system-I-want.markdown

 When I think about IoT devices I include the ones I mentioned and more in my picture.
 I didn't mention my smart TV, mobile phone, tablets and all the _things_ I have.
 I don't yet have sensors and controllers, intelligent fridge, central heating and such things.
 As it stands it is not likely that I'll invest in those because I am a consumer.
 I don't want to spend time configuring these and hacking them in any ways.

 ### The definition of the things in the IoT
-When I first heard this IoT term it didn't understand what is this about.
-The term doesn't describe what is it about.
+When I first heard this IoT term I didn't understand what is this about.
+The term doesn't describe it very well.
 The _Internet_ part suggests that it is about connecting _things_.
 Which may be OK, but the story doesn't stop there.
 We actually want _things_ to understand each other.
 I also want to control _things_.
+I may want information from these _things_.

 Almost all my friends has _things_ in their homes.
 A common one is Raspberry PI.
 Not so many articles mention this device in the IoT literature even though this is a smart one.
 Many people automate the process of downloading films from the Internet.
 Fetch subtitles for them.
 Organize TV series into folders.
-Make sure no one to miss any episode.
+Make sure no one to miss an episode.

 Is Raspberry PI a _thing_ in IoT?
 I would argue it is.
 It is intelligent and connected.
 It does things for us.
 The only problem with that is a Raspberry PI doesn't need vendors to push down so called _standards_ on our throat.
 Neither it needs any startups or big company's assistance to operate.
 Thus it is pretty much ignored.